 We’ve had a run of warm blue sky days recently in Caithness (though as I type this, the rain clouds are forming!) and one such day we headed out on the short 10 minute drive to the Whaligoe Steps Cafe.
-I had seen Whaligoe Harbour from another perspective just one week earlier on my Caithness Seacoast trip, and from the cafe, you can walk down the 300+ steps down to sea-level (this is still on our to-do list!).
+I had seen Whaligoe Harbour from another perspective just one week earlier on my Caithness Seacoast trip, and from the cafe, you can walk down the 300+ steps down to sea-level.

 The cafe building was used as a herring station which prepared the fish before it’s onward journey to London during the 19th century.